Per Oregon statues, volunteers are

 How many people are in LTC in Oregon?

-are approximately 43,000 residents in Long-term care facilities around the
+are over 45,000 residents in Long-term care facilities around the

 state.
 These facilities include nursing